tmbarker/synacor-challenge/README.md

 Congratulations; you have reached the end of the challenge!
 ```

+At this point, I really did think that I had completed the challenge, and the above VM output marked the end of this README for many months.
+Recently, I was surprised to get notified by GitHub about an [issue](https://github.com/tmbarker/synacor-challenge/issues/1) in this repository.

+Another Synacor Challenge [participant](https://github.com/SansForSSBU/synacor_challenge_playthrough) was working through the puzzles, and was using yet-another [repo](https://github.com/Aneurysm9/vm_challenge) to validate the codes that they discovered.
+This latter repo contained MD5 hashes of the eight codes, and this participant noticed that their eighth code did not generate the same MD5 hash.
+They seemingly found my repo on GitHub, which saliently had the same ostensibly correct eighth code, which also generated the apparently wrong MD5 hash.

+Because the validation website is no longer available, I had never been able to validate my codes.
+After double-checking my code, and manually verifying the solution, I was confident that the solution was correct.

+However, there was a final sting in the tail to the Synacor Challenge.
+Note that the final code is seen through a mirror.
+While my solution to the orb/maze puzzle itself was "sound", I had failed to account for the reflection transform caused by the mirror.
+The code `iW8UwOHpH8op` needed to be horizontally reflected into `qo8HqHOwU8Wi`.

+I'm quite happy that this other participant reached out, as this was a fitting and satisfying conclusion to the challenge, which I had been blissfully ignorant of.

 ## Summary
 This was a really fun challenge, even though I'm very late to the party I'm happy to have solved it.
 In my opinion code 7 was by far the most difficult part of the challenge; even though I've been doing more and more disassembly problems they do not come easy to me.